Michelo11/Phone/README.md

 - Share Number: Share your phone number just by right clicking on the target player.

 - Subscriptions: Create a subscription and limit user messages per month and let them renew their monthly amount.

+- Repeaters: Make sure to stay near a repeater pylon with an amazing texture to make a call or send a message.

 ## Contributing